hyssostech/sketch-thru-plan-sdk-net/samples/README.md

 * A machine with a working microphone
 * STP's Speech component running on the same machine as the app

+The SDK nuget package supports both .Net 6 as well as .Net Standard 2.0 (compatible with a wide range of .Net Framework versions).
+The samples target .Net 6 though, so the following is required for running them:

+* Compatible version of Visual Studio (2022+) and the .Net 6 SDK

 ## Configuration settings

 Default parameters are set in [appsettings.json](./appsettings.json), within an `App` section: